python/cpython/Doc/library/socketserver.rst

-:mod:`socketserver` --- A framework for network servers
+:mod:`SocketServer` --- A framework for network servers
 =======================================================

 .. module:: SocketServer
-   :synopsis: Old name for the socketserver module.

-.. module:: socketserver
    :synopsis: A framework for network servers.

 .. note::

-   The :mod:`SocketServer` module has been renamed to :mod:`socketserver` in Python 3.0.
-It is importable under both names in Python 2.6 and the rest of the 2.x series.
+   The :mod:`SocketServer` module has been renamed to `socketserver` in Python 3.0.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.

-The :mod:`socketserver` module simplifies the task of writing network servers.
+The :mod:`SocketServer` module simplifies the task of writing network servers.

 There are four basic server classes: :class:`TCPServer` uses the Internet TCP protocol, which provides for continuous streams of data between the client and